paulmj7/homebase/README.md

 The web app can be accessed at http://localhost:3000

+The current features built include:
+- File download and upload
+- Drag and drop folders and files to move them between directories
+- Create new folders

 ## Connecting to a Hermes Worker

 Run an instance of a Hermes worker on a different port.
 Then all you need to do is log in to the front-end and click "Add Worker".
 Homebase will remember the URL of the worker for you!